amoraschi/SpainCitiesGeoJSON/README.md

 Or the local script can be used to download the data directly from the Overpass API, to do this, follow these steps:

-1. Clone the repository, or download the `src` directory and the `package.json` file:
+1. Clone the repository, or download the `src` directory and the `package.json` file if you don't want to download all GeoJSON files:

 ```
 > git clone https://github.com/amoraschi/spain-cities-geojson/